digitalfortress-tech/ad-rotator/README.md

 - `img` can be an absolute URL, a relative URL or even a base-64 encoded image.
 - `url` is the target url where the end-user will be directed on clicking the Ad.
 - The `weight` key behaves differently depending on whether you are using sequential/random rotation.
 For sequential rotation, ads will be sorted by weight i.e. highest weight to the lowest weight.
 For random Ad rotation, weight adds a priority to each item.
-The higher the weight, the higher the chances of that Ad being shown.
+The higher the weight, the higher the chances of that Ad being shown first.

 ```javascript